-Rural Community Health Scholars is a two-year program offered to only 75 of West Virginia’s top health professions students from institutions across the sate; this program aims to provide supplemental and interprofessional educational experiences to those interested in practicing in rural or underserved communities.
+Rural Community Health Scholars is a two-year program offered to 75 of West Virginia’s top health professions students from institutions across the state; this program aims to provide supplemental and interprofessional educational experiences to those interested in practicing in rural or underserved communities.

 Health professions students in the following areas are eligible to apply: